gumgum/sports-javascript-hiring-test/Question_2.md

 }
 ```

-Write a function that takes a list of user Ids and returns eventually their names.
+Write a function that takes a list of user Ids and returns a promise/callback with their names.

 ```javascript
 const usersIdList = [1, 2, 3];